 Complex Procedures

-Enterprises with lesser people for managing their operations must opt for a simple business format.
+Enterprises with fewer people to manage their operations must opt for a simple business format.
 There are different procedures and compliance requirements involved to set up and run a business and it is essential to understand the goals and requirements of the business to choose the best legal structure with the least complexity in its operations.

 Liabilities